python-websockets/websockets/docs/design.rst

 protocol compliance responsibilities.
 Terminating it to avoid leaking it is the only concern.

-Terminating the TCP connection can take up to ``2 * timeout`` on the server side and ``3 * timeout`` on the client side.
-Clients start by waiting for the server to close the connection, hence the extra ``timeout``.
+Terminating the TCP connection can take up to ``2 * close_timeout`` on the server side and ``3 * close_timeout`` on the client side.
+Clients start by waiting for the server to close the connection, hence the extra ``close_timeout``.
 Then both sides go through the following steps until the TCP connection is lost: half-closing the connection (only for non-TLS connections), closing the connection, aborting the connection.
 At this point the connection drops regardless of what happens on the network.

 .. _connection-failure: